Douglas H. Johnston: Legacy and honors

 The following memorial to Douglas H. Johnston was published in the Chronicles of Oklahoma:

 Personal life

 In 1881, he married Nellie Bynum, a Chickasaw woman of partial European descent.
-They had two sons and one daughter together.
+They had two sons and one daughter.
 Nellie died of tuberculosis in 1886.
 A few years later, in 1889 Johnston married Lorena Elizabeth "Betty" Harper, also of Chickasaw/European ancestry.
 They had a daughter together, Wahneta (sometimes recorded as "Juanita") Elizabeth Johnston.

 Johnston was an uncle of Chickasaw performer Te Ata Fisher.

 Douglas Johnston died on June 28, 1939.
 He was buried in Tishomingo City Cemetery in Tishomingo, Oklahoma, the historic capital of the Chickasaw Nation.